emqx/emqx-docs/en_US/security/authn/http.md

 ### `url`

-HTTP url for external authentication requests, required.
+HTTP URL for external authentication requests, required.
 It may contain [placeholders](./authn.md#authentication-placeholders).

-For `https://` urls `ssl` configuration must be enabled:
+For URLs with scheme `https` the `ssl` configuration must be enabled:

 ```
 {